 - How can I plan meals ahead, so that I always have healthy options to choose from?

 - What are some ways I can take my focus off of food and drink when I am at a special event?

-Final Thoughts on How to Avoid Gaining Weight This Holiday Season
+Final Thoughts on Simple (But Effective!)
+Tips to Avoid Holiday Weight Gain

 Three ways to prevent Holiday weight gain are to maintain or increase physical activity, make healthy food choices most of the time, and use positive motivation techniques, such as the affirmation shared above.

 Lori is a happily 50+ woman striving to live her best life through self-awareness and self-care.
 She writes from experience, inspired by her own journey toward confidence, self-love, and positivity.

 Holding degrees in Psychology, Education, and Nonprofit Management, Lori’s varied career has covered education administration, counseling, teaching, conference planning, and full-time motherhood.
 What do these roles all have in common?
 Caring for other people.

 Today, Lori cares for others by promoting the benefits of self-care for mature women.
 She stands firm in her belief that through self-care, all women over 50 can feel confident, capable, and happy.